-My next avoidance clinic will be held here, May 13, 2017.
+My next avoidance clinic will be held here, Spring 2021.
 Contact me now to pre-register.

 Did you know that a dog is about 25 times more likely to be bitten by a rattlesnake than a human?
 Did you know that a rattlesnake bite is 25 times more deadly to a dog than a human?

 The rattlesnake bite is generally “hemotoxic” which means that it exerts its toxin by disrupting the integrity of the blood vessels.
 The swelling is often dramatic with up to 1/3 of the total blood circulation being lost into the tissues in a matter of hours.

 The toxin further disrupts normal blood clotting mechanisms leading to uncontrolled bleeding.
 This kind of blood loss induces shock and finally death.
 Snake bites are life threatening, extremely painful, expensive to treat, and can cause permanent damage even when the dog survives.